jessepav/lacygoill-wiki-backup/vim/highlighting.md

 When you change the color scheme, you may lose the highlighting of some text.

-That's because a color scheme executes `:hi clear` at its beginning, to reset all HGs to their default attributes.
+That's because a  color scheme executes `:highlight clear` at  its beginning, to reset all HGs to their default attributes.
 Doing so, it removes all HGs including the ones set in syntax plugins.
 But it  doesn't reinstall  the latter  because it  has no  way of  knowing their existence.
 It can only know about the HGs documented at:

-   - `:h group-name`
+   - `:help group-name`
-   - `:h highlight-groups`
+   - `:help highlight-groups`

 ---